stdlib-js/stdlib/CONTRIBUTING.md

 $ git clone https://github.com/<username>/stdlib.git
 ```

-where `<username>` is your GitHub username (assuming you are using GitHub to manage public repositories).
+where `<username>` is your GitHub username.
 The repository has a large commit history, leading to slow download times.
 If you are not interested in code archeology, you can reduce the download time by limiting the clone [depth][git-clone-depth].

 ``` bash
 $ git clone --depth=<depth> https://github.com/<username>/stdlib.git